-The global economy, including credit and financial markets, has experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, increases in inflation rates, higher interest rates and uncertainty about economic stability.
-For example, the COVID-19 pandemic resulted in widespread unemployment, economic slowdown and extreme volatility in the capital markets.
-Similarly, Russia's ongoing incursion into Ukraine has created extreme volatility in the global capital markets and is expected to have further global economic consequences, including disruptions of the global supply chain and energy markets.
-In addition, rising inflation and other macroeconomic pressures in the United States and the global economy could exacerbate extreme volatility in the global capital markets and heighten unstable market conditions.
+The global economy, including credit and financial markets, has experienced volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in inflation rates, higher interest rates and uncertainty about economic stability.
+For example, Russia's ongoing incursion into Ukraine and the conflict in Israel and Gaza have created volatility in the global capital markets and is expected to have further global economic consequences, including disruptions of the global supply chain and energy markets.
+In addition, rising inflation and other macroeconomic pressures in the United States and the global economy could exacerbate volatility in the global capital markets and heighten unstable market conditions.
 Any such volatility and disruptions may have adverse consequences on us or the third parties on whom we rely.
 If the equity and credit markets continue to deteriorate, including as a result of political unrest, war or a global or domestic recession or the fear thereof, it may make any necessary debt or equity financing more difficult to obtain in a timely manner or on favorable terms, more costly or more dilutive.
 Increased inflation rates can adversely affect us by increasing our costs, including labor and employee benefit costs.
 In addition, higher inflation also could increase our customers' operating costs, which could result in reduced marketing budgets for our customers and potentially less demand for our platform.
 Any significant increases in inflation and related increase in interest rates could have a material adverse effect on our business, results of operations and financial condition.